MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 :::image type="content" source="../assets/images/teams-live-share/live-share-timer.png" alt-text="Screenshot shows an example of a count down timer with 9 seconds remaining.":::

-`LiveTimer` provides a simple countdown timer that is synchronized for everyone in a meeting.
+`LiveTimer` provides a simple countdown timer that is synchronized for all participants in a meeting.
 It’s useful for scenarios that have a time limit, such as a group meditation timer or a round timer for a game.
 You can also use it to schedule tasks for everyone in the session, such as displaying a reminder prompt.

 # [JavaScript](#tab/javascript)